-- 1. The Board of Directors, with the previous report from the Appointments Committee must, without exception, appoint a Chairman and a Vice-Chairman to replace the Chairman in his/her absence, as occurs in the event of vacancy, incapacity or absence leave. - 2.
-The Board may also appoint, with the previous report from the Appointments Committee additional Vice-Chairmen, in which case the duties described of the Chairman will fall, in his/her absence, as occurs in the event of vacancy, leave or incapacity-to the First Vice-Chairman, who in turn will be replaced, if necessary, by the Second Vice-Chairman in the same cases, and so on, successively, and in the absence of these, as occurs in the event of vacancies, leaves or incapacities by the oldest member of the Board of Directors.
+- 1. The Board of Directors, with the previous report from the Appointments Committee must, without exception, appoint a Vice-Chairman to replace the Chairman in his/her absence, as occurs in the event of vacancy, incapacity or leave. - The Board may also appoint, with the previous report from the Appointments Committee additional Vice-Chairmen, in which case the duties of the Chairman will fall, in his/her absence, as occurs in the event of vacancy, leave or incapacity to the First Vice-Chairman, who in turn will be replaced, if necessary, by the Second Vice-Chairman in the same cases, and so on, successively, and in the absence of these, as occurs in the event of vacancies, leaves or incapacities by the oldest member of the Board of Directors.